drdeford/MCMC_Intro/README.md

 Friendly and interactive introduction to discrete MCMC

 (Under Development!)
 These Sage interact programs accompany my notes introducing discrete MCMC to non-mathematical audiences.
-Until I collect them all into a single webpage, you can run these programs by copying the code into my Sage cell terminal <a href="https://people.csail.mit.edu/ddeford/sage_cell.html">here</a>.
+Polished versions of these are organized <a href="https://people.csail.mit.edu/ddeford/mcmc_intro.php">here</a> with some additional details.

-Currently, there are functions for estimating distributions and expected values of die rolls with arbitrary faces and drawing Scrabble tiles with replacement.
-Word_chains implements a variety of markov chains on words with varying score functions and Word_MCMC implements MCMC on the same objects.
-There is also an animation for a random walk on the keys of a computer keyboard.
+You can run the versions here by copying the code into my Sage cell terminal <a href="https://people.csail.mit.edu/ddeford/sage_cell.html">here</a>.